TEALSK12/apcsa-public/curriculum/README.md

   automatically graded, and students can compete against each other to hone their programming skills.

-- Similar to PracticeIt, CodingBat (http://www.codingbat.com) offers Java practice problems with instant feedback for students.
+- CodingBat (http://www.codingbat.com) offers Java practice problems with instant feedback for students.
 The problems in CodingBat are distinct from those in the Building Java Programs textbook.
 CodingBat has a teacher dashboard, and a system of badges to motivate learners.
 Instructors can also upload their own sets of java problems for their classes to